oddbird/css-sandbox/src/scope/index.md

 .block .element { /* ... */ }
 ```

-Is that the distinction we care about?
+I assume that's the distinction we care about?
+I do think that would be enough to limit naming conflicts
+to the component root (scoping) selectors.

 ### How does scope relate to nesting?